mozilla-releng/relengdocs/procedures/release-duty/desktop/flathub-flatpak.rst

 In order to publish to both channels, we use the flatpak `scriptworker`_.
 The procedure to push is the same for both channels.
-When the tokens expires, one needs to refresh it.
+When the token expires, one needs to refresh it.
 Specific instructions on how to do that lie within the ``flathub-store.yml`` in the SOPS global releng repo.

 .. _scriptworker: https://github.com/mozilla-releng/scriptworker-scripts/tree/master/pushflatpakscript